cloudflare/cloudflare-docs/products/ssl/src/content/keyless-ssl/hardware-security-modules/entrust-nshield-connect.md

 <Aside type='note' header='Note'>

-In this example it is assumed that you have already configured the nShield Connect device, and generated or imported your private keys.
+This example assumes you have already configured the nShield Connect device and generated or imported your private keys.

 </Aside>